BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/dec-2022-devices/dec-2022-devices.md

 This section will cover the sensors used in the December 2022 deliverable.
 It is a record of the sensors scrapped or are currently being used for future teams.

-Each subsection will provide an overview of the sensor, whether it has been scrapped, and the reasons for why it has been scrapped.
+We initially started off with 5 sensors, 4 of which is scrapped, and only 1 (CO2 sensor - SCD30) is in use.

-We initially started off with 5 sensors, 4 of which is scrapped, and only 1 is in use.
+The SCD30 will include a quick setup guide.

 ## Water Pressure Sensor